dittrichlucas/adonimals-ui/README.md

 <!--
 ## Installation

-adonimals-UI is available as an [npm package](https://www.npmjs.com/package/).
+AdonimalsUI is available as an [npm package](https://www.npmjs.com/package/).

 ```sh
 // with npm